 IN SEARCH OF REAL DEMOCRACY: A MILLENNIAL MAKES THE CASE FOR DEMOCRATIC SOCIALISM

-Many of Bernie Sanders' strongest supporters were young millennials, and one of them, a brilliant Yale grad now studying at Cambridge, has stepped up to make the case for a real alternative that can break the hopeless deadlock American politics is mired in.
-With an astonishingly wide range of reference and scholarship, and with a keen sense of history, Remer urges a new party that can realize many of the democratic dreams that have fallen by the wayside in the past 50 years.
+Many of Bernie Sanders' strongest supporters were young millennials, and one of them, a brilliant Yale grad now studying at Cambridge, has stepped up to make the case for a real alternative that can break the hopeless deadlock American politics is currently mired in.

-DISINHERITING WOMEN: HOW AMERICAN FAMILY PROPERTY LAW (STILL) CHEATS WOMEN, AND WHAT TO DO ABOUT IT
+DISINHERITING WOMEN: HOW FAMILY PROPERTY LAW (STILL) CHEATS WOMEN, AND HOW YOU CAN PROTECT YOURSELF AND YOUR WEALTH

 The author, a leading authority on women's property law, and professor of law at Oklahoma City University School of Law, outlines the frequently unfair position married women face over shared assets and inheritances, and the actions they can take to improve their lot.